 Reporting Issues of Concern

 Adhering to the core value of integrity requires the active support of all employees and contractors.
-Any employee or contractor who knows or suspects a violation of the Corporate Compliance Program, federal, state or local law, must report their concerns.
-As described within the Integrity Guidelines noted above, the Department of Corporate Compliance has established various methods for reporting an issue of concern.
+Any employee or contractor who knows or suspects a violation of the Corporate Responsibility program, federal, state or local law, must report their concerns.
+As described within the Integrity Guidelines noted above, the Corporate Responsibility program has established various methods for reporting an issue of concern.

 These reporting options are for both St. Luke’s employees and contractors (where applicable) and include the following:

 1. Discuss issue with your supervisor, manager, or executive (St. Luke’s Employees)

 2. Contacting Employee Relations (CHI St. Luke’s Health Employees)